This article will compare the Head Prestige Pro vs Wilson Pro Staff 97 to see how they compare to each other in terms of racket specs and playability.

 Both of these tennis rackets would be considered heavy with the HPP having a strung weight of 337g (11.9oz) and the PS97 having a strung weight of 332g (11.7oz).

-The PS97 (321g) has a lighter swing weight when compared with the HPP (325g) and this combined with its more head light balance (7pts HL vs 6pts HL) will mean the PS97 will be more maneuverable than the HPP.
+The PS97 (332) has a heavier swing weight when compared with the HPP (324) so the HPP will be more maneuverable than the PS97.

-The HPP (60) has a relatively low stiffness rating for a racket of this type and when compared with the stiffness rating of the PS97 (66).
+The HPP (58) has a relatively low stiffness rating for a racket of this type when compared with the stiffness rating of the PS97 (66).

 The HPP (20.0mm) has a thinner beam width than the PS97 (21.5mm) so you will find that you get more control but less power from the HPP.

-The PS97 has a 16×19 string pattern while the HPP has a more control-oriented string pattern of 18×20.
+The Pro Staff 97 has a 16 x 19 string pattern while the Prestige Pro has a more control-oriented string pattern of 18 x 20.

-A 16×19 string pattern will give you more topspin on your shots which will allow you to hit your shots harder while an 18×20 string pattern will give you more control.
+A 16 x 19 string pattern will give you more topspin on your shots which will allow you to hit your shots harder while an 18 x 20 string pattern will give you more control.

 For more information on string patterns, check out our guide on tennis racket string patterns.